georgealways/eslint-config-gmb/config/README.md

 Enforces import sorting and grouping.
 Included as part of `base`.

-### tsVue
+### ts

-Provides rules for TypeScript + Vue that do not conflict with the Vue boilerplate.
+Provides basic rules for TypeScript files.
+Not to be used with `vue` config.

 ### vue

 Provides rules for Vue single-file components.

-Enforces the use of `@` for imports and scoped CSS.
+### tsVue

+Custom Typescript rules for Vue that won't conflict with the rules provided by the Vue boilerplate.
+See `examples/vue/eslint.config.js` for a real-world example.

 ## Custom Rules